Your mind won’t stop.

 “I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you.”

-God is not playing hide-and-seek with His will for your life.
-He’s actively guiding, watching with love, invested in your steps.
+God isn’t playing hide-and-seek with His will for your life.
+He’s actively guiding, watching with love.

 12. 2 Corinthians 10:5